esanchezmex/face_recognition_attendance/README.md

 1. Collect the foto of the new student and add it to the known_faces directory
 2. Go to the bottom of the script to the main block.
-3. Un comment the `add_new_face()` function
+3. Un-comment the `add_new_face()` function
 4. For arguments, input the file name of the foto as a string.
-Only the file name without a path, but make sure to inlcude the extension (i.e. "new_face.jpeg")
+Only the file name without a path, but make sure to inlcude the extension
+   > i.e. "new_face.jpeg"
-5. Comment out the `main()` function
+6. Comment out the `main()` function
-6. Run the script
+7. Run the script
-7. Once you have the new face encoded, comment again the function to encode a new face, and make sure only the `main()` function is uncommented.
+8. Once you have the new face encoded, comment again the function to encode a new face, and make sure only the `main()` function is uncommented.

 The script is ready to recognize the new person.

+### To delete a face

+In order to delete a face follow these steps:

+1. Go to the bottom of the script to the main block.
+2. Un-comment the `del_face()` function
+3. For arguments, input the name of the person whos face will be deleted as a stirng.
+Only the name without a path and without the file extension
+  > i.e. "old_face"
+4. Comment out the `main()` function
+5. Run the script
+6. Once you have the face deleted, comment again the function, and make sure only the `main()` function is uncommented.

 ## Features